python/cpython/Doc/library/sqlite3.rst

   and :meth:`Connection.rollback` implicitly open a new transaction to ensure that a transaction is always open.
   Those methods use a ``BEGIN DEFERRED`` statement when opening a transaction.
-* Transactions should be committed explicitly using :meth:`!commit`.
+* Transactions should be explicitly committed using :meth:`!commit`.
-* Transactions should be rolled back explicitly using :meth:`!rollback`.
+* Transactions should be explicitly rolled back using :meth:`!rollback`.
-* An implicit rollback is performed if the database is :meth:`~Connection.close`-ed with pending changes.
+* :meth:`Connection.close` implicitly rolls back any open transaction.

 Set *autocommit* to ``True`` to enable the :pep:`249`-compliant autocommit mode.
 This means: